+"The club rents beds, not rooms," Mr. LeBeau said.
 "We have 21 rooms with two beds to accommodate couples and six rooms with three beds.
 We also have one room with four beds and a room with six beds to accommodate families or groups."
 All beds at the SSMA Club are singles.